 After spending several months travelling round South East Asia a few years ago, I developed a fascination with Buddhism, and this has shaped my attitude to the world and my own life.

-I’m currently preparing for a trip to Thailand where I will learn Thai in Bangkok and I’m keen to further my studies into Eastern spirituality at the same time.
 In this guest post for the Daily Mind I’d like to share some of the things that Buddhism has taught me.

 Life isn’t meant to be easy